Loyola University Maryland

 About ROTC

-The average week will include 6-7 hours of ROTC activities which include: three 1-hour physical training sessions before class on Monday, Wednesday and Friday mornings; a 1-hour class, once a week for underclassmen and a twice a week for upperclassmen; and a 2-hour lab on Wednesday mornings after physical training.
-Some of our additional training opportunities include weekend long Field Training Exercises, formal events such as a Dining-In and Military Ball, awards ceremonies, Ranger Challenge, and for select individuals summer training to conduct Airborne, Air Assault, Mountain Warfare, Northern Warfare, Cadet Internships or Cultural Understanding and Language Proficiency.
+The average week will include 5-6 hours of ROTC activities which include: two 1-hour physical training sessions before class on Tuesday and Thursday mornings; a 1-hour class, once a week for underclassmen and a twice a week for upperclassmen; and a 3-hour lab on Wednesday mornings after physical training.
+Some of our additional training opportunities include weekend long Field Training Exercises (FTX), formal events such as Dining-In and Military Ball, award ceremonies, Ranger Challenge, and, for select individuals, summer training to conduct Airborne, Air Assault, Mountain Warfare, Cadet Internships or Cultural Understanding and Language Proficiency.

 Upon completion of Officer branch training and a first assignment, Army Officers may pursue additional specialized training and post-graduate education opportunities.
 You will most likely be assigned to advanced leadership positions and to staff positions.
-Also, you may develop doctrine, teach military tactics or serve as advisors.
+You will develop doctrine, teach military tactics or serve as advisors.

 Who We're Looking For